GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 **OR**

-* An active (Launched) login.gov partner is reporting that some users are not able to authenticate or proof in production.
+* An active (Launched) Login.gov partner is reporting that some users are not able to authenticate or proof in production.

 **OR**